Porn films case: HC rejects actor Gehana Vasisht's pre-arrest bail plea | Entertainment

 - India

-The Bombay High Court on Tuesday rejected the pre-arrest bail plea filed by actor Gehana Vasisht accused in a case related to pornographic films.
+The Bombay High Court on Tuesday rejected the pre-arrest bail plea filed by actor Gehana Vasisht accused in a case related to pornographic films noting that the allegations prima facie constitute a ''grave offence''.

-Justice S K Shinde refused to grant anticipatory bail to the actor on Tuesday.
-Vasisht filed the plea last month, apprehending arrest in the case.
+Justice S K Shinde refused to grant anticipatory bail to the actor noting that the allegations levelled in the complaint “prima facie constitute the offence of sexual exploitation”.

+“The allegations do constitute a grave offence.
+In my view, this is not a fit case to grant pre-arrest bail,” the high court said.

+“The said films were shot in a bungalow rented for a day or two.
+The victims were blackmailed with fake contracts and forced into doing semi-nude scenes in the name of bold scenes,” the HC said.

+“A large conspiracy appears to have been hatched in making pornographic material and aspiring actors were pushed to engage in sexual acts,” it said.

+Vasisht filed the plea last month, fearing arrest in the case lodged in July 2021.

-She has been booked under Sections 354-C (outraging modesty of a woman), 292 and 293 (sale of obscene material) of the Indian Penal Code (IPC), Sections 66E, 67, 67A (transmission of sexually explicit material) of the Information Technology Act, and provisions of the Indecent Representation of Women (Prohibition) Act.
+She was booked under sections 354-C (outraging modesty of woman), 292 and 293 (sale of obscene material) of the Indian Penal Code (IPC), sections 66E, 67, 67A (transmission of sexually explicit material) of the Information Technology Act, and provisions of the Indecent Representation of Women (Prohibition) Act.

-The city police had registered three FIRs in the porn films racket case against several persons.
+The Mumbai Police had registered three FIRs in the porn films racket case against several persons.
 Businessman Raj Kundra, the husband of Bollywood actor Shilpa Shetty, is an accused in one of the FIRs.
 He was arrested on July 19 this year and is currently in judicial custody.

 The police's case against Vasisht is that she had lured women with the promise of small acting jobs and forced them to act in obscene movies.
 These movies were then uploaded on the mobile app Hotshots, allegedly owned by Kundra.